apple/tensorflow_macos/README.md

 #### Un-supported Versions

-For Macs with Apple Silicon, the current packages are currently unavailable:
+For Macs with M1, the current packages are currently unavailable:
 - SciPy and dependent packages
 - Server/Client TensorBoard packages